shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 2. Class selector:
    - Selects HTML elements based on their class attribute.
 Class selectors are prefixed with a dot (".") and are followed by the name of the class.
 For example, you can use ".my-class" to select all elements with the class name "my-class".
+   - Apply styles to multiple elements with the same class name.
    ```
       .my-class {
      color: blue;